pirey/seabird/README.md

 To switch automatically between light and dark, try the [night-and-day](https://github.com/nightsense/night-and-day) plugin.

-If using seabird in (a recent version of) Neovim, add `set termguicolors` to enable truecolour support.
+For Neovim, add `set termguicolors` to enable truecolour support.

 ### step 3: configure terminal colours (if using Vim in a terminal)